 The Newburgh Historical Society and St. George’s Church have proven through their partnership that not only is the history of Newburgh rich and diverse, but that many will come to experience it.
 Over 150 members of the public attended two events organized by the historic organizations.
 Part one of their partnership was the memorable walking tour of St. George’s Cemetery in July.
 The tour did very well and many showed their support.
 The second event, which took place on August 2nd, was a talk about the Rev. Dr. John Brown, a man who is credited with reinvigorating St. George’s Church and founding St. George’s Cemetery.
 He did much more for Newburgh as the 43 who attended learned.

 The second part of the joint program by the Newburgh Historical Society and St. George’s Episcopal Church continues on August 2nd at 3:00 p.m. with a history talk about the Rev. John Brown.
 During the first part of their partnership, over 100 members of the public toured through the historic St. George’s Cemetery, which was founded by the Rev. Brown in 1838.
-The talk, “A Man for Our Time: The Rev. Dr. John Brown, D.D.,” presented by Madelaine Piel, historian, genealogist and a Rev. Brown descendant.
+The talk, “A Man for Our Time: The Rev. Dr. John Brown, D.D.,” will be presented by Madelaine Piel, historian, genealogist and a Rev. Brown descendant.

 On July 12th, the Newburgh Historical Society and St. George’s Episcopal Church are leading a walking tour of St. George’s Cemetery.
 It is a collaborative effort that involved many people to plan what will be a wonderful event.
-Four tour guides will lead members of the public for a half mile walk through one of Newburgh’s remarkable cemeteries.
+Four tour guides will lead members of the public for a half mile walk through one of Newburgh’s beautiful cemeteries.
 Along the way, the history of Newburgh will be told through the stories of select citizens from the American Revolution through the present.